lachy874125/cpp_dev_env/README.md

 # C/C++ Linux-based development environment in Docker

 A Dockerfile for creating consistent, isolated, lightweight, and portable Linux development environments for C/C++ development and testing.
-The containers can optionally be built with supplied SSH keys to enable IDEs external to the container to edit code within the container and make use of the container's libraries, compilers, and other resources.
+Preferred IDEs installed on the host machine can be used within the containers either natively or via SSH connection.
+This means an editor such as VS Code, installed on the host, can point to a directory within the container and develop within it as if it were installed within the container.
+It can therefore make use of the container's libraries, compilers, and other resources.
+For IDE's without native container support, the containers can optionally be built with supplied SSH keys to enable external SSH connection to the container.

 ## Features
-- Optional SSH access to the container for development with preferred IDEs.
-- Pre-installed tools: cmake, g++, git, and more (feel free to add your own).
+- Pre-installed development tools: cmake, g++, git, and more (feel free to add your own).
 - Persistent storage through Docker volumes.
 - Non-root user `dev` with sudo privileges for secure and flexible operations.
+- Optional SSH access to the container for development with preferred IDEs.

-## Instructions for containers without SSH capabilities
+## Instructions for containers without SSH access
 Before starting, ensure that Docker is installed on the host machine.

 ### Build the Docker image